Hexagon shaped overlay

 Zoheb: Traditional organizational structures in pharmaceutical companies, often characterized by hierarchical and siloed departments, can significantly impede the flow of information and collaboration.
 These structures are particularly problematic in the context of modern drug discovery, where a multidisciplinary approach is essential.
 The isolation of departments leads to duplicated efforts and prevents effective sharing of insights and data across different teams, resulting in missed opportunities for synergy and increased inefficiencies.

-There is a noticeable shift in the industry towards adopting more integrated team structures to address these challenges.
+There is a noticeable shift in the industry towards adopting more integrated team structures to address these challenges, bringing together computational chemists, medicinal chemists, structural/research biologists, antibody engineering teams, pharmacometricians, pharmacists, and quantitative biologists as needed.
 These newer models promote cross-disciplinary interactions and leverage the collective expertise of diverse teams, which is crucial for fostering a collaborative environment.

 These integrated structures enable a more holistic approach to drug development by facilitating better communication and removing barriers to information flow.
 This transformation allows for faster problem-solving and greater innovation, ultimately streamlining the drug development process and enhancing the ability to respond swiftly to new research findings or regulatory changes.